9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 You can do some basic keyword research using a tool like Semrush or Moz.
 Then, include those keywords in your course descriptions.
 Aim for a good mix of the two main types of keywords:

-5. Images Increase Engagement
+5. Images increase engagement

 Look for images that are easy to understand at a glance.
 Smiling faces and bright colors tend to be most engaging.
 Remember to use images that include all the types of people who might take your classes.